poliwat/poliwat/content/song/We-Are-Jobs.md

 living in revelations
 unemployment soaring
-if jobs were songs
+if jobs were songs Im working on
-Ive got thousands
 (chorus)
 we are jobs
 what do you do